MarsRaw/mars-raw-utils/README.md

 ## Mission Dates
-Mission time and sol are available for MSL, Mars2020, and InSight via `msl_date`, `m20_date`, and `nsyt_date`, respectively.
+Mission time and sol are available for MSL, Mars2020, InSight, and the Mars Exploration Rovers via `msl_date`, `m20_date`, `nsyt_date`, and `mer-date` respectively.

-Currently, the output provides valules for the Mars Sol Date, coordinated Mars time, mission sol, mission time (LMST), local true color time, and areocentric solar longitude.
-The algorithm used for the calculation is based on James Tauber's marsclock.com and is exposed via `time::get_lmst()`.
+Currently, the output provides valules for the Mars Sol Date, coordinated Mars time, mission sol, mission time (LMST/HLST), local true color time, and areocentric solar longitude.
+The algorithm used for the calculation is based on James Tauber's marsclock.com and is exposed via `time::get_time(sol_offset:f64, longitude:f64, time_system:time::TimeSystem)`.

 Example Output:
 ```